-Here, screenID is an integer which we received from OpenGL when creating the texture.
+Here, screenID is an integer which we received from OpenGL when we created the texture (line 27).
 It serves as a unique identifier for that texture.

-Next thing we want to do is to clear the window:
+Next thing we want to do is to clear the window (line 67):

 GL.Clear( ClearBufferMask.ColorBufferBit );